RosettaCommons/documentation/development_documentation/test/Scientific-Benchmarks.md

         * `output.results.json` will tell you whether the tests passed or failed

-## Submit your branch for testing
+## Submit your branch

-    * once you are finished debugging locally, commit all of your changes to your branch
+1. Once you are finished debugging locally, commit all of your changes to your branch
     * create a pull-request
     * run the test on the test server
         * since scientific tests require a huge amount of computational time, you might want to lower your `nstruct` for debugging your run on the test server.
 If you do that, don’t forget to increase it later once the tests run successfully